Short- and long-time path tightness of the continuum directed random polymer: Annealed Convergence for short-time and long-time

 Next for the first expression on r.h.s.~of \eqref{sht}, by Lemma \ref{l3} we have

 where $B'$ is a Brownian motion on $[0,\e]$.
-By scaling property of Brownian notion we may write the last expression simply as where $B$ is a Brownian motion on $[0,1]$.
-This expression is free of $\e$ and by H\"older-continuity of Brownian motion, this goes to zero with rate $O(\delta^{1/2-\gamma})$ for any $\gamma>0$.
+By scaling property of Brownian motion we may write the last expression simply as where $B$ is a Brownian motion on $[0,1]$.
+This expression is free of $\e$ and by \cite[Lemma 1]{fis} this goes to zero with rate $O(\delta^{1/2-\gamma})$ for any $\gamma>0$.
 Thus we have shown